ramon-astudillo/vimbox/ROADMAP.md

 * `vimbox mkdir /cosa/`.
 Right now this is achieved by creating a file inside

-* Fix can not create encripted files at top level
+- [ ] Fix can not create encripted files at top level in dropbox

-* Fix viewing files but not editing them does not trigger delete locally
+- [ ] Fix viewing files but not editing them does not trigger delete locally

-* Fix undeleted local files conflict when creating folders of same name
+- [ ] Fix undeleted local files conflict when creating folders of same name
 - [ ] Fix virtualenv not storing the files inside it

-* Update autocomplete from vimbox after new register (instead of `source`)
+- [ ] Update autocomplete from vimbox after new register (instead of `source`)
+    - [ ] update function with submodule
+    - [ ] update command

 * Input pipes `cat mylog | vimbox pipe -f /logs/mylog`
     - needs Programatic edit operations

-* Put comments on yamls config fields automatically

 - [ ] Support optional encryption `vim -x` with `vimbox -x`
     - Should imply using the auto-encryption token